NivenT/academic_website/_advice/postdoc.md

 # Receiving/Responding to Offers

-Here are things you should know about postdoc offers.
+Here are some things you should know about postdoc offers.

 * Schools can be surprisingly cautious in making offers.
 They do not make an offer to everyone whom they would like to have in their department; they also consider if they think the person would likely accept their offer.
   * As an extreme example, I know one person who had a school say they were rejecting him because they heard he was applying to NSF at a top university and so felt it was unlikely he would end up accepting an offer from them; this was before NSF results had come out.